KIMBALL UNION ACADEMY - ENDOWED FUNDS

 Gardner Cobb Fund: Functioning as endowment no restriction on income use.
 Class of 1897, was a family physician.
-Last correspondence was in 1959.
+The last correspondence was in 1959.

-Marion Deming Fund: Scholarship – functioning as endowment.
-She was class of 1909, her husband was Claude Hilliard Deming class of 1905.
+Marion Deming Fund: Scholarship – functioning as an endowment.
+She was in the class of 1909, her husband was Claude Hilliard Deming class of 1905.
 One son Robert.
-They celebrated 50th wedding in September 1966.
+They celebrated their 50th wedding anniversary in September 1966.

 1982 Faculty Sabbaticals: Alumni response to a challenge grant in 1982 from the Edward E. Ford Foundation created income from which is restricted to sabbaticals (expenses incurred by faculty due to their year away).